 It seems that no matter who we are, how we look, each of us carry negative feelings about particular parts of our body or in some cases, the whole thing.
-We look in the mirror and judge ourselves, see other people and compare ourselves and no matter what we do, we feel a sense that our body is incomplete.
+We look in the mirror and judge ourselves, see other people and compare ourselves.
+No matter what we do, we feel a sense that our body is incomplete.
 The reason we feel this way is because our focus is on perfecting the vessel not the instrument it carries.
-We need to shift our focus and understand that your body is your vessel to carry your very special soul.
+We need to shift our focus and understand that our body is our vessel to carry our very special soul.

 We need to look after it to make sure it is in the best condition to allow for our personal expansion and growth.
-Illness has a great effect on how we feel and function, so we must make sure our vessel is in the best condition to carry us through our beautiful lives.
-This means we need to ensure we are eating healthily without limitation, as this will only create a feeling of lack and the outcome is that we overindulge.
+Illness can have a profound effect on how we feel and function, so we must make sure our vessel is in the best condition to carry us through our beautiful lives.
+This means we need to ensure we are eating healthily.
+Healthily doesn't necessarily mean salads, lentils and fish at every meal but it does mean the enjoyment of a balanced, nutritious diet that honours our specific dietary requirements and preferences.
+As I'm sure you've experienced, the commitment to an overly restrictive, 'diet' can result in a detour to the other end of the scale with overindulgence and the inevitable feelings of failure and guilt that go along with overeating or simply eating the wrong types of food.
 Therefore a consistent, maintainable approach is best.
-Additionally, we need to not need food to have fun, to suppress feelings or to make us socialise.
-It needs to be a nourishment for our wonderful vessels.
-When you are next eating, consider why you are eating what you are eating and consider if it is the best thing to enable a healthy vessel.
+Additionally, we need to not require food to have fun, to suppress feelings or to make us socialise.
+Food needs to be a nourishment for our wonderful vessels.
+When you are next eating, consider why you are eating, what you are eating and consider if it is the best thing to enable a healthy vessel.
 Conscious eating is key to controlling what we put into our mouths.

 Now, throughout our lives we get conditioned to believe that the outside validates the inside.
-This of course is not true.
-And the more we keep these beliefs the more we dis empower ourselves.
+This, of course, is not true.
+And the longer we hold these beliefs, the more we disempower ourselves.
 We need to work on changing these old programs that replay in our mind.
 So in order for us to be in love with our insides we must accept and love the outside.
 However this is a two pronged approach.
 The happier we are on the inside, the more we accept the outside and the more we love the outside, the more we fall in love with our inside.
 So we must work both angles.

-For those of you who are not, I highly recommend a guided meditation that focuses on positive affirmations to help work through your thoughts and beliefs about yourself and to reprogram some of those downloaded programs that do not serve us… like “I am not enough” “If I looked like that life would be better” “It is because of my xx (insert body part) that I don’t have yy (insert goal)”.
-If you would like to know more then head to Simply Positive
+For those of you who are not already, I highly recommend a guided meditation that focuses on positive affirmations to help work through your thoughts and beliefs about yourself and to reprogram some of those downloaded programs that do not serve us… like “I am not enough” “If I looked like that life would be better” “It is because of my xx (insert body part) that I don’t have yy (insert goal)”.

 Additionally, here are some positive exercises you can start to do to change the way you feel about yourself.